Master of Education in Teaching and Learning

 The Master of Education in Teaching and Learning is designed for professionals seeking advanced studies in education.
 The program offers a selection of courses appropriate for individuals committed to reflecting on, refining and enhancing professional practice.
 Culturally responsive education and applying that approach to the Alaska context is emphasized, particularly with respect to Alaska Native education.
 Programs will be planned with an advisor to allow concentrations in particular areas of interest (e.g., curriculum and teaching, early childhood, special education, teaching English language learners, leadership, and educational research).
 Content areas (e.g., sciences) or professional fields outside P-12 schools (e.g., academic advising in higher education) may be available through collaboration with colleges outside the School of Education.

-- Satisfy the Admission Requirements for Graduate Degrees and the School of Education MEd Admission Requirements.
+- Complete the School of Education MEd Admission Requirements.

-- Complete the Department of Teaching and Learning application packet, including two letters of reference, an application essay and transcripts.
+- Complete the Department of Teaching and Learning application packet, including:

-- Submit a resume documenting education or leadership experience and at least one year of appropriate professional experience.
+- A resume documenting at least one year1 of appropriate professional experience

 Background Check Requirements